MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/New-FileCatalog.md

 ### -CatalogVersion

-Accepts `1.0` or `2.0` as possible values for specifying the catalog version. `1.0` should be used avoided whenever possible, as it uses the insecure SHA-1 hash algorithm, while `2.0` uses the secure SHA-256 algorithm However, `1.0` is the only supported algorithm on Windows 7 and Server 2008R2.
+Accepts `1` or `2` as possible values for specifying the catalog version. `1` should be avoided whenever possible, as it uses the insecure SHA-1 hash algorithm, while `2` uses the secure SHA-256 algorithm.

 ```yaml
 Type: System.Int32